 1. Learn more about exercise science, strength and conditioning, and medical fitness concepts and principles.

 2. How to design clinically safe programs for patients and clients who are either able-bodied, or who have been diagnosed with conditions across the spectrum of medical maladies.

 3. How to bridge the gap between fitness and medicine.

 While all the information on this page is valuable, it all begins with The Medical Fitness Bible and corresponding instructional videos.
 With that as the foundation, the rest of the content will become much easier to understand.

 Click on the picture below to purchase the unique electronic Flipbook!

-The Medical Fitness Bible is co-authored by Jeff Young, Kinesiologist, and Dr. Jonathan Bonnet, M.D. (licensed in Family, Sports, Obesity, and Lifestyle Medicine).
+The Medical Fitness Bible is co-authored by Jeff Young, Kinesiologist, and Dr. Jonathan Bonnet, M.D. (board certified in Family, Sports, Obesity, and Lifestyle Medicine).